 120-139 for the top number, or 80-89 for the bottom number = pre-hypertension

 140/90 or higher = high blood pressure

 High blood pressure usually has no symptoms, except occasional headaches.
 It can cause serious problems such as stroke, heart failure, heart attack and kidney failure.
-You can control high blood pressure through healthy lifestyle habits and medication, if needed.
-A diagnosis of hypertension (a lasting medical condition where your blood pressure readings are consistently high) can only be made after a number of high blood pressure readings.
+High blood pressure can be controlled through healthy lifestyle habits and medication, if needed.
+A diagnosis of hypertension (a lasting medical condition where blood pressure readings are consistently high) can only be made after a number of high blood pressure readings.

-Blood pressure should be monitored at each physical examination.
-You may even have your blood pressure screened at your local pharmacy.
+Blood pressure should be monitored at each physical examination and may be screened at a local pharmacy.